DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Management-and-Governance-Services/README.md

 ### 💡 **Example:**

-You manage 5 AWS accounts — for Dev, Test, and Prod.
+You manage 5 AWS accounts — for Dev, Test, and Prod. <br>
-→ With AWS Organizations, you group them under one management account.
+→ With AWS Organizations, you group them under one management account. <br>
-→ Apply an SCP to prevent users from **disabling CloudTrail** or **creating public S3 buckets** in any account.
+→ Apply an SCP to prevent users from **disabling CloudTrail** or **creating public S3 buckets** in any account. <br>
 → This provides **centralized governance and cost visibility** across the organization.

 ---